NGO Monitor

 NGO Monitor is a right-wing organization based in Jerusalem that reports on international NGO (non-governmental organisation) activity from a pro-Israel perspective.

 NGO Monitor was founded in 2001 by Gerald M. Steinberg under the auspices of the Jerusalem Center for Public Affairs.
-It says it "provides information and analysis, promotes accountability, and supports discussion on the reports and activities of NGOs (non-governmental organizations) claiming to advance human rights and humanitarian agendas."

 NGO Monitor has been criticized by academic figures, diplomats, and journalists for allowing its research and conclusions to be driven by politics, for not examining right-wing NGOs, and for spreading misinformation.
 A number of academics have written that NGO Monitor's aims and activities are political in nature.

 Structure and staff

 NGO Monitor is the central project of the Organization for NGO Responsibility, an independent nonprofit organization registered in Israel.
 Its president is Gerald M. Steinberg, professor emeritus of political science at Bar-Ilan University.